zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-03-Protocols_Zymo_Quick_DNA_RNA_Miniprep_Plus.md

 # Protocol Steps

 ### Proteinase K Digestion
- - On a clean work surface (see above), stand up the tubes in numerical order and photograph to record qualitative quailities such as buffer color and amount of tissue in tube.
+ - On a clean work surface (see above), stand up the tubes in numerical order and photograph to record qualitative qualities such as buffer color and amount of tissue in tube.
  - Label a clean 1.5 mL microcentrifuge tube for each sample with sample number.
 This is a temporary tube, so you can use a shortened version of the sample number if desired.
 Make sure your labeling is clear.
 Ethanol is used in this protocol and can very easily rub off permanent marker writing on tubes.

 1. Invert all sample tubes 3 times to mix buffer well before pipetting out supernatant.